-Domesticated over 7000 years ago, the chicken belongs to the Galliformes order and is believed to have originated from the red jungle fowl (Gallus gallus).
+Domesticated over 7400 years ago, the chicken belongs to the Galliformes order and is believed to have originated from the red junglefowl (Gallus gallus) with some hybridisation with the grey junglefowl (Gallus sonneratii).

 Jungle fowl are predominantly ground dwelling birds living in areas with dense overhead vegetation.
 Social groups typically consist of one male with up to four females and their chicks, although larger groups of up to 20 birds can form in more open environments.
 Other males are either solitary or form unisexual groups of two or three birds.
 Family groups have a well-defined home range and a regular roosting location.

 Flocks spend the majority of the day on the ground and generally only roost at night or in response to perceived danger.
-Foraging for food comprises up to 75% of activity during the day.
-Maintaining plumage condition through preening and dust-bathing is also a consistent daily activity.
+Foraging for food comprises up to 75% of their activity during the day.
+Maintaining plumage condition through preening and dust-bathing is also a consistent daily activity as the dust absorbs extra oil and subsequently falls off.
 The breeding season varies but is generally in the spring and summer in temperate zones, where breeding is stimulated by increasing day length and halted by decreasing day length in autumn.
 Breeding is all year round in tropical areas.

 Jungle fowl are ground layers, hens select a nest site that is a well concealed hollow that may or may not be lined with grass or leaves.
 They lay a “clutch” (a set of eggs produced or incubated at one time) of five to eight eggs.
 They then become broody (physiologically ready to incubate eggs after having completed egg laying) and sit on the eggs to incubate them.
 Hens cease to be broody and drive the chicks away when they are six to eight weeks old.